New River Gorge National Park & Preserve

 🥾 Castle Rock (1.1 miles, 173 feet elev. gain): Leaving from Grandview’s main overlook, this trail navigates some beautiful sandstone bluffs while providing incredible views of the New River.

 🥾 Sandstone Falls (1.0 miles, 22 feet elev. gain): Not only is the drive to this trail along the New River beautiful, but the short hike is worth the steps.
-It offers an up-close view at a cluster of waterfalls along the New River.
+It offers an up-close view at a cluster of tumultuous waterfalls on the New River.

 Must-Do Activities